StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 * 🛡 Are used for defensive actions.
 * ✧ Are used for all other combat actions or challenges.

-Before you have rolled your next set of combat dice you may choose to "save" one die from your last roll.
+Before you roll your next set of combat dice you may choose to "save" one die from your last roll.
 You may then choose to replace any freshly rolled die with your saved die.

 ### Critical Success
 When you have three of the same value you have a **critical success**.
 Until your next turn you may choose to make any action a **critical success**.
 Critical successes double the damage, block all damage or upgrade the effect of your action.